NishantJadhav369/Restaurant-Review-Summarization/README.md

+# What to eat when you visit a new restaurant?
+We got you covered!

 ## Restaurant Review Summarization
 ### A full stack AI system to automate review scanning and advocate dishes to customers across 51 restaurants.